Generic Name: betaxolol hydrochloride

 Shake well before using.

 Patient Counseling Information

-Patients should be instructed to avoid allowing the tip of the dispensing container to contact the eye(s) or surrounding structures.
-Patients should also be instructed that ocular solutions, if handled improperly, could become contaminated by common bacteria known to cause ocular infections.
+Instruct patients to avoid allowing the tip of the dispensing container to contact the eye(s) or surrounding structures.
+Also instruct patients that ocular solutions, if handled improperly, could become contaminated by common bacteria known to cause ocular infections.
 Serious damage to the eye(s) and subsequent loss of vision may result from using contaminated solutions.

-Patients requiring concomitant topical ophthalmic medications should be instructed to administer these at least 10 minutes before instilling BETOPTIC S® Suspension.
+Advise patients requiring concomitant topical ophthalmic medications to administer these at least 10 minutes before instilling Betoptic S Suspension.

 Alcon Laboratories, Inc.

 Fort Worth, Texas 76134